Hot Topic: What About Eggs From Rescued/Backyard Hens?

 Some hens will want to sit on their eggs.
 And after spending their whole lives watching their eggs being taken away, who can blame them?
 Of course, all natural behaviours should be respected and accommodated.

-One option for vegans who have rescued hens is to give away the birds’ eggs to neighbours in order to reduce the number of eggs they buy from commercially incarcerated flocks.
-This is a double-whammy of activism: save the birds and reduce the number of eggs bought from exploitative intensive farms.
+One option for vegans who have rescued hens is to give away the birds’ eggs to neighbors in order to reduce the number of eggs they buy from commercially incarcerated flocks.
+This is a double-whammy of activism: save the birds, and reduce the number of eggs bought from exploitative intensive farms.
 Others may feed them to their dogs.

 This issue certainly causes a lot of debate among vegans, and the arguments on both sides should be respected.
 The main thing, of course, is that animals are not harmed or exploited, and that is something all of us agree on.